coniferprod/ThereAndBack-iOS/README.md

 ("CF" stands for "Core Foundation".)

-If you could express this in Swift instead of the XML-based property list format, it would be like this:
+If you could express this in Swift instead of the XML-based property list format, it would be something like this:

 ```swift
 let bundleURLTypes: [[String: [String]]] = [